 - CS 613 Machine Learning

 Students completing the certificate who wish to continue their studies in a master's program at Drexel will be able to transfer four of the electives courses towards their MS degree in Computer Science, Software Engineering, or Artificial Intelligence and Machine Learning.

 For more information on curriculum, please visit the Drexel University Catalog.

 Students entering the program should possess basic programming knowledge and solid analytic skills (e.g., obtained through undergraduate math courses).

-Please visit Drexel Online for admissions deadlines and requirements for the Post-Baccalaureate Certificate in Computer Science program.
+Please visit Drexel Online for more information on applying to the Post-Baccalaureate Certificate in Computer Science program.